gentlee/gentlee.github.io/articles/2025-02-24-oop/en.md

 I am absolutely sure that a person writing commercial code in a purely OOP language for more than 3-4 years, who hasn't noticed many of its problems and hasn't started thinking about transitioning or switching to FP — cannot be considered a skilled engineer.
 A true engineer always thinks about the simplest solutions, notices flaws and complexities, and cannot miss such a log in the eye.

 Development environments, unfortunately, even today, in 2025, are heavily tuned for OOP and do not encourage FP, and for several decades have been provoking the worst programming practices.
 The culprits are companies like Microsoft and JvmBrains — some of the creators of those very maimed OOP languages and development environments.
-Also, these companies, along with Apple and Google, continue to create OOP languages like Swift, Dart, Kotlin.
-And it's not only that modern programming is far from being a science — the creation of modern languages is done by people who are far from it, so the situation won't improve anytime soon.
+Also, these companies, along with Apple and Google, continue to create OOP languages like Swift, Dart, Kotlin, so it's not only that modern programming is far from being a science — the creation of modern languages is done by people who are far from it.
+That is why the situation won't improve anytime soon.

 But there is progress, and even OOP languages are gradually incorporating functional practices, and there are already languages that are almost free from the listed problems.